Gun Deals: Anderson AM-15 No Logo AR15 Lower Receiver Multi-Cal $48.99 Flat-Rate S&H

 Own A Gun?
 Make Sure you are Covered.
 Legal Defense for Self-Defense.

 USA – -(Ammoland.com)- Kentuck Gun Co with another great deal!
 Get a check price on the Anderson AM-15 No Logo AR15 Lower Receiver for your next AR rifle build at just $48.99 with Flat-Rate Shipping.
 As always buying more gets spreads the flat rate shipping across more items and saves you money.
+The more you buy the more you save on shipping and transfer penalties.
 Also, check out the matching Anderson 556 Lower Parts Kit.

 Anderson Manufacturing AM-15 No Logo Lower Receiver, Multi-Cal